zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-data.md

 ```

-QueryCache/EntityCache contain numerous cache entries, each of which are ref-counted based on not-disposed instances of
-QueryView/EntityView.
-When a user closes a Blade, typically a cache entry in the corresponding QueryCache/EntityCache will be removed,
-since all QueryView/EntityView instances will have been disposed.
-In the scenario where the user *revisits* their Website Blade,
-the corresponding cache entry will have to be reloaded via an ajax call, and the user will be subjected to loading indicators on
+The cache objects contain numerous cache entries, each of which are ref-counted based on not-disposed instances of QueryView/EntityView.
+When a user closes a blade, typically a cache entry in the corresponding cache object will be removed, because all QueryView/EntityView instances will have been disposed.
+In the scenario where the user revisits the Website blade, the corresponding cache entry will have to be reloaded via an **AJAX** call, and the user will be subjected to loading indicators on
-the Blade and its Parts.
+the blade and its parts.

-With `extendEntryLifetimes`, unreferenced cache entries will be *retained for some amount of time*, so when a corresponding Blade
-is reopened, data for the Blade and its Parts will already be loaded and cached.
-Here, calls to `this._view.fetch()` from a Blade
-or Part view model will return a resolved Promise, and the user will not see long-running loading indicators.
+With `extendEntryLifetimes`, unreferenced cache entries will be retained for some amount of time, so when a corresponding blade is reopened, data for the blade and its parts will already be loaded and cached.
+Here, calls to `this._view.fetch()` from a blade or part `ViewModel` will return a resolved Promise, and the user will not see long-running loading indicators.

-(Note - The time that unreferenced cache entries are retained in QueryCache/EntityCache is controlled centrally by the FX
+**NOTE**:  The time that unreferenced cache entries are retained in QueryCache/EntityCache is controlled centrally by the FX
  and the timeout will be tuned based on telemetry to maximize cache efficiency across extensions.)

 For your scenario to make use of `extendEntryLifetimes`, it is **very important** that you take steps to keep your client-side